 Did you know there is a 3rd floor to the boy's dorm?
 It was traditionally assigned to upper level students who were more mature & responsible.
 Students who lived up there in the 1940’s confessed, in hushed tones, to having a radio when those devices were against school policy.

-Luther College offers an exciting program for new students called Grade 9 Outdoor School.
-Our hope is that this outdoor educational experience will be a chance for students to build community and make lasting connections with each other.
+We offe new Grade 9 students at Luther a chance to attend the Grade 9 Outdoor School.
+This outdoor educational experience will be a chance for students to build community and make lasting connections with each other.
 This will also be an amazing opportunity to engage with the natural world, learn some new skills, and have a lot of fun!

-Throughout this 2 day adventure students will participate in a range of outdoor programming including team building exercises, group wide games, swimming, canoeing, kayaking, outdoor cooking, hiking, beach games, and more.
-They will also learn about the Qu’Appelle Valley Ecosystem, learn about the history of the region, and learn some handy outdoor survival skills.
-Students will stay in cabin groups divided by gender and will have supervision and leadership from both Luther teachers as well as grade 12 peer support student counselors.
+Throughout this two day adventure, students will participate in a range of outdoor programming including team-building exercises, group-wide games, swimming, canoeing, kayaking, outdoor cooking, hiking, beach games, and more.
+They will also learn about the Qu’Appelle Valley ecosystem, learn about the history of the region, and learn some handy outdoor survival skills.
+Students will stay in cabin groups divided by gender and will have supervision and leadership from both Luther teachers as well as Grade 12 student counselors.

 Cost: $100 (includes transportation, rental of the camp facilities, as well as all meals and programming)